 Chapter 11 vs Chapter 13 – Who can File?

 Debt Limits – Chapter 13 specifies the minimum debt limit.
 As of 2019, the debt limit was $419,275 for unsecured debt and $1,257,850 for secured debt.
 It is important to note that these debt limits are regularly updated and increased.
-It is therefore advisable to review the current debt limit with your attorney at the time of filing.
+Therefore, it is advisable to review the current debt limit with your attorney at the time of filing.

 Business Structure – Only individuals and sole-proprietor can opt for Chapter 13 bankruptcy.
-On the other hand, corporations, partnership, LLC or other entities are not qualified for that bankruptcy.
+On the other hand, corporations, partnerships, LLCs, or other entities are not qualified for that bankruptcy.

 Stable Income – The debtor who files under Chapter 13 must have a reasonable level of regular and stable income to prove that he will be able to pay the debt in accordance with the plan submitted.